nf-core/tools/README.md

 There are five flags that you can use with this command:

 * `--dir <pipeline_dir>`: Specify a pipeline directory other than the current working directory.
-* `--latest`: Install the latest version of the module instead of specifying the version using the cli prompt.
+* `--force`: Reinstall module even if it appears to be up to date
-* `--force`: Overwrite a previously installed version of the module.
+* `--prompt`: Select the module version using a cli prompt.
 * `--sha <commit_sha>`: Install the module at a specific commit from the `nf-core/modules` repository.
-* `--all`: Use this flag to change versions on all installed modules.
-Has the same effect as running `nf-core modules install --force --latest` on all installed modules.
-To change all modules to a specific version you can run `nf-core modules install --all --sha <commit sha>`.
+* `--all`: Use this flag to run the command on all modules in the pipeline.

 ### Remove a module from a pipeline